 A daily moving average is the average of a stock's daily closing prices over a specified number of days.

-So if I saw the 20 day moving averages, I am talking about the stock's average closing price over the last 20 days.
+The 20 day moving average is the average closing price of a stock, ETF, or other asset over the last 20 days.

 Moving Averages are directional guides that speed up the technical analysis of trends.